 MTA – Motion Test Apparatus

-The goal of this program is to develop a 6 degree-of-feedom Motion Test Apparatus to support experimental wind tunnel testing of Micro Air Vehicles (MAVs).
-The final solution will feature a large, fast robotic arm which can precisely and repeatably move an MAV through a trajectory while providing accurate position feedback for analysis.
-Because flight test data for MAVs are sparse, and the numerical modeling of the unsteady-state aerodynamics of these small aircraft is not mature, a solution like this is required to allow for controlled, realistic testing of MAV motions, and to enable the design of both MAVs and their control systems.
-MTA is a Phase II SBIR with the Air Force Research Laboratory (AFRL) at Eglin Air Force Base.
+The goal of this program was to develop a 6 degree-of-feedom Motion Test Apparatus to support experimental wind tunnel testing of Micro Air Vehicles (MAVs).
+The final solution featured a large, fast robotic arm that precisely and repeatably moves an MAV through a trajectory while providing accurate position feedback for analysis.
+RE2 concluded this Phase II SBIR with the Air Force Research Laboratory (AFRL) at Eglin Air Force Base.

 RNA – Robotic Nurse Assistant

-The Robotic Nurse Assistant (RNA) project is a Phase II SBIR award with the U.S. Army Telemedicine and Advanced Technology Research Center (TATRC) that aims to help nurses move and maneuver patients in a hospital setting.
+The Robotic Nurse Assistant (RNA) project was a Phase II SBIR award with the U.S. Army Telemedicine and Advanced Technology Research Center (TATRC) that aimed to help nurses move and maneuver patients in a hospital setting.
 These maneuvers may include assisting a patient from a lying to a sitting position, from a sitting to a standing position, or from a bed to a chair.
 The RNA prototype was donated to the University of Texas, Arlington.
-Back injuries are the most common type of injury in the nursing field.
-Additionally, nurses are working longer hours and patients are getting heavier, compounding the problem.
-The RNA is intended to act as the “muscle” for the nurse to prevent these types of injuries, while still giving the nurse complete control over the motion and interaction with the patient.

 ARM – Autonomous Robotic Manipulation